-HSP\ 211 Food and Beverage Cost Control
+HSP 211 Food and Beverage Cost Control

 Presents cost control methods, cost/volume/profit relationship, and purchasing as they relate to the food and beverage industries.
 Food and beverage cost determination, inventory, turnover, menu, and portion costing and forecasting will be discussed.
 Offered in the fall semester only.
-Prerequisite: MAT\ 075.
+Prerequisite: MAT 075.

-HSP\ 212 Equipment Design and Layout (HSM 212) (Not offered in last two years)
+HSP 212 Equipment Design and Layout (HSM 212)

 Presents the concepts of equipment and layout and their interrelationship in a well-organized food service facility.
 Considers equipment selection based on menu, volume, and budget requirements.
 Focuses on equipment design and layout methodology.
-Prerequisites: HSP\ 101 and HSP\ 108.
+Prerequisites: HSP 101 and HSP 108.

-HSP\ 215 Baking and Pastry Arts II (HSM 215)
+HSP 215 Principles of Baking II (HSM 215)

 Focuses on the preparation of advanced pastries and classical desserts, including the preparation of petit fours, cake decoration and calligraphy, sugar and chocolate work, ice cream, and showpieces.
 One hour of lecture / three hours of lab.
-Prerequisite: HSP\ 103.
+Prerequisite: HSP 103.